richardogundele/thespain/README.md

-# AI Powered Backend App with FastAPI, GPT-4 and SQLite
+# AI Powered Backend App with FastAPI, closed Source GPT-3 and MongoDV
 This is an AI powered chat application that leverages on GPT-4 API built using FastAPI and Python.
 It allows users to interact with a chatbot that responds to text and speech inputs.
 Conversations are stored in a MongoDB database for future reference and fine tuning of the GPT Model.

 ## Setup